Dr O Merlo

 - Display a fundamental understanding of the marketing management process in different environments, contexts and situations enabling students to use marketing approaches to facilitate goal achievement.

-- Have a solid ‘first principles’ foundation, if wishing to pursue a career in marketing,
+- Have a solid ‘first principles’ foundation, if wishing to pursue a career in business,

 - If pursuing other career paths, have a sufficient understanding of marketing to be able to interact effectively with marketing personnel in cross-functional activities.

-This course develops a general management viewpoint in planning and evaluating marketing decisions – decision areas that include target markets, product, pricing, channels, and promotion.
-This course will also help you understand how marketing decisions are affected by organizational and environmental influences and will also enable you to develop your ability to contribute to general management.
+This course develops a general management viewpoint in planning and evaluating marketing decisions.
+This course will also help you understand how marketing decisions are affected by organisational and environmental influences and will also enable you to develop your ability to contribute to general management.
 Accordingly, the course sessions are structured around the following topics:

 - Introduction to Marketing.